bitburner-official/bitburner-src/markdown/bitburner.ns.kill_1.md

 RAM cost: 0.5 GB

 Kills the script with the provided filename, running on the specified host with the specified args.
-To instead kill a script using its filename, hostname, and args, see [the other ns.kill entry](./bitburner.ns.kill.md)<!-- -->.
+To instead kill a script using its PID, see [the other ns.kill entry](./bitburner.ns.kill.md)<!-- -->.

 ## Example